 The observations and a discussion of the paper is in these two blog posts:

-Linked, and cover photo, with permission by the Financial Planning Association, Journal of Financial Planning, November 2016, by Larry R. Frank Sr., MBA, CFP®; Shawn Brayman, BSc, MES.
+Paper and cover photo, posted with permission from the Financial Planning Association, Journal of Financial Planning, November 2016, by Larry R. Frank Sr., MBA, CFP®; Shawn Brayman, BSc, MES.

 The working paper (see available link below), documenting the research project, won the CFP® Board Best Research Paper Award at the 2016 Academy of Financial Services annual conference.

 This paper was presented to the Academy of Financial Services in Las Vegas NV, Oct 20 and 21, 2016 (see Proceedings for papers presented in the past).
 A working paper with data is available at Social Sciences Research Network (data and appendices).

 Also distributed in:

 PENSION RISK MANAGEMENT eJOURNAL Vol. 10, No. 28: May 4, 2016